April 25

 Communicating Your Value: From Elevator Pitch to Career Plan

 Whether you're early in your career or a seasoned professional, it’s easy to confuse “doing good work” with “communicating your value.”
 This session offers practical tools to help you tell your professional story with clarity and purpose—on paper, online, or in conversation.
-Through guided reflection, real-world examples, and structured templates, you will learn to draft an authentic elevator pitch, apply the STAR (Situation, Task, Action, Result) method to describe outcomes, translate daily work into impactful résumé content, and outline a personal career communication plan with specific actions to build visibility over the next 30 days.
+Through guided reflection, real-world examples, and structured templates, you will learn to draft an authentic elevator pitch, apply the STAR (Situation, Task, Action, Result) method to describe outcomes, translate daily work into impactful résumé or LinkedIn content, and outline a focused 30-day communication plan with practical actions to build visibility and confidence.
 Beyond the job-seeking context, the focus is on ongoing visibility and confidence—whether you are looking to grow, pivot, or lead from where you are.
 Advancement isn’t just about upward mobility—it’s about alignment with your goals.
 This session delivers usable tools to help you own your narrative and support career development in any direction.

 CEU: 1.00 ACRP